thepredictionlabllc/detroit-lake-predictions/scripts/skel_post.md

 __Probabilities for different levels of cyanobacterial concentrations from two weeks ago (left) and for the next 7 days (right).__

 ## Hotspot Analysis - Chlorophyll-a
 This map shows you the latest estimates of __chlorophyll-a__ from the Sentinel 2a satellite.
-Note that the color scale is normalized to highlight the hotspots in the image relative to yearly maxima and minima.
+Note that the color scale is normalized to highlight the hotspots in the image.
 The colorscale does not provide an indication of the absolute amount of chlorophyll-a in the water and should be interpreted as an "index" of chlorophyll-a.
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/{shrink_date}/Fig_chla.png){: .align-center}
 <br clear="all" />
 __Latest chlorophyll-a map from the Sentinel 2a satelllite.__